three-cubed/prettypay/README.md

     Prettypay.open(amount, { askAddress: false })
     Prettypay.open(amount, { askEmail: false })

-Prettypay uses £ by default, but accepts all currencies except €.
+Prettypay uses £ by default.
 To use a different currency instead of £ (in this example, Japanese ¥):

     Prettypay.open(amount, { currency:  '¥' })